 You could apply for lots of seasonal positions in Mykonos which is a really pretty small Greek Island.
 For summer we recommend applying to work at the legendary Paradise club which has all the big name djs playing, this is the largest club on the island which can hold around 5,000 people!
 Most popular times for jobs are from May to September - apply early though!

-Summer Jobs in Greece in 2018
+Summer Jobs in Greece

 Greece has fallen on hard times in the past few years with economic troubles and a high unemployment rate but there are still jobs available and local people are extremely friendly.
 The islands are a lot less affected than the capital Athens for example and every year Greece attracts thousands of tourists and also workers who take advantage of the warm climate, laid back lifestyle, sun and cheap cost of living.
 This is also helping the Greek economy.